 Anti-lock Braking System (ABS)

-The ABS features the latest thinking on anti-skid prevention, as well as other advanced features designed with added safety in mind.
-Electronic Brake-force Distribution automatically adjusts front/rear brake pressure for consistent performance under different vehicle loads.
-Brake Override cuts engine power when the brakes and accelerator are applied simultaneously.
-Brake Assist automatically provides added stopping power in panic-braking situations.
-The Hill Holder System prevents the vehicle from rolling backwards on inclines.
-Finally, the entire braking system has been engineered for quick response using a short pedal stroke, high-quality brake pads and next-generation calipers.
+The braking system on the all-new Impreza features high-quality brake pads and calipers, combined with quick response from a short brake pedal stroke.
+The Electronic Brake-force Distribution system automatically adjusts front/rear brake pressure for consistent performance under different vehicle loads.
+Brake Override cuts engine power when the brakes and accelerator are applied at the same time, while Brake Assist automatically provides added stopping power in panic-braking situations.
+Lastly, the Hill Holder System prevents the vehicle from rolling backwards on inclines.

-In the event that an accident is unavoidable, every Subaru possesses a wide range of passive safety systems that are designed to deliver class-leading levels of protection.
-The latest Impreza is built upon the Subaru Global Platform, an innovative design that is stronger in all areas and features an enhanced array of safety technologies.
-All these advance features work together to minimize impact forces on occupants while generating greater peace of mind.
+In the event that an accident proves unavoidable, every Subaru is armed with a wide range of passive safety systems engineered to better protect all occupants.
+The all-new 2024 Impreza is built on the Subaru Global Platform, an innovative design that is ultra-strong in all areas and in which features an enhanced array of safety systems.
+All of these advances work together to deliver class-leading levels of protection while generating greater peace of mind.

 Advanced Ring-shaped Reinforcement Frame

-This proprietary advanced frame design, capable of absorbing 40% more impact energy than the previous generation Impreza, strengthens the passenger compartment by linking the roof to the side pillars and the floor.
-As a result, impact energy coming from all directions is dissipated and diverted away from the passenger cabin.
-This engineering process has resulted in a stronger frame and joint structures, boosting the already impressive safety standards.
+Completely redesigned for the previous-generation Impreza, this proprietary advanced frame design protects the passenger compartment by linking the roof to the side pillars and the side pillars to the floor.
+As a result, impact energy coming from all directions is dissipated and diverted away from the cabin.
+Since its introduction, the frame and joint structures have been further strengthened, boosting the already impressive safety standards.

 Injury-reducing Seats and Seatbelt Systems

-The front seats utilise frames, energy-absorbing mounting and active headrests to reduce the chance of whiplash.
-Height-adjustable front seatbelts with pretensioners and rear outboard seatbelts with pretensioners hold passengers firmly in place, while load limiters ease peak forces to the chest.
-A locking tongue system is incorporated into the front seatbelts to further reduce potential injuries.
-The ISO-FIX/LATCH system, positioned for quick and easy access, helps secure younger passengers riding in compatible child safety seats.
+The re-engineered front seats on the all-new Impreza incorporate superior frame construction, energy-absorbing mounting and active headrests to reduce the chance of whiplash.
+The front seatbelts are height-adjustable to better protect passengers of all heights and feature a locking tongue system to further reduce the chance of injury.
+Both the front and rear outboard seatbelts feature pretensioners to hold passengers firmly in place and load limiters to limit peak forces to the chest area.
+The ISO-FIX/LATCH system in the rear seat is positioned for easy access, helping better secure younger passengers riding in compatible child safety seats.

-Every Subaru goes above and beyond common practice when it comes to your safety.
-In the event of a head-on collision, the SUBARU BOXER® engine and transmission are designed to absorb impact, and then break away from the vehicle structure and drop below the passenger cabin for added protection.
+Every Subaru goes above and beyond common practice when it comes to driver and passenger safety.
+In the event of a head-on collision, the SUBARU BOXER® engine and Lineartronics® transmission are designed to first absorb impact, then break away from the vehicle structure and drop below the passenger cabin.
+This design helps protect against serious injury to better ensure the safety of everyone inside.

-The Impreza features a rollover sensor and a full complement of supplemental restraints.
-These restraints include dual-stage front airbags, front seat side-impact airbags, driver’s side knee airbag, and side-curtain airbags for front and rear outboard occupants.
-An unwavering focus on passive safety represents an integral part of the Subaru brand promise.
+The all-new Impreza comes equipped with a full complement of supplemental restraints engineered to better protect the driver and all occupants.
+These restraints include dual-stage front airbags, front seat side-impact airbags, driver’s side knee airbag, front passenger seat cushion airbag, and side-curtain airbags for front and rear outboard occupants.
+This unwavering focus on passive safety has been an integral part of the Subaru brand promise for decades and continues to this day.